Dwaipayan-R-C/SpectralSimFFT/readme.md

 # Introduction
-This project is developed during a course at [IMTEK-Simulation](https://www.imtek.de/laboratories/simulation) under the supervision of Dr. Andreas Greiner (Assistants / group leaders at [University of freiburg](https://uni-freiburg.de/)).
+This project is developed by me and my colleague [Polina Shilikhina]([https://www.imtek.de/laboratories/simulation](https://www.linkedin.com/in/polina-shilikhina-61b28116a/)) during a course at [IMTEK-Simulation](https://www.imtek.de/laboratories/simulation) under the supervision of Dr. Andreas Greiner (Assistants / group leaders at [University of freiburg](https://uni-freiburg.de/)).
 This project mainly aims to implement Spectral simulation methods in solving partial differential equations like Rayleigh Benard heat convection.
 We use [Numpy](https://numpy.org/), [Matplotlib](https://matplotlib.org/) for the computation.

 # Simulations
 * Thermal propagation:<br/>